Strategic marketing partnership: questions and answers

 • What are the DFL and the clubs hoping for from a strategic marketing partnership in these scenarios?

-A marketing partnership would be based on two fundamental principles: Firstly, growth capital for active investment by the league in personnel, offerings and measures in the areas described above.
+A marketing partnership is based on two fundamental principles: Firstly, growth capital for active investment by the league in personnel, offerings and measures in the areas described above.
 And secondly, the contribution of added value by a partner, for example in the form of its expertise and its global network in significant business areas for the DFL and the clubs.
 Such models are nothing new in football: there are close parallels, for example, with the fact that many clubs have brought marketing partners “on board” to support them over the past 20 years.
 This means that clubs have entered into comprehensive marketing agreements in which the respective marketing partner received a certain percentage of the revenue generated as its fee.
 In business areas such as sponsorship and marketing, marketing partners have often delivered added value for clubs beyond financial aspects over a defined period.
 The clubs have expanded their expertise and their network, improved their structures, become more professional – and, in many cases, continued marketing without a partner after the end of the cooperation.

-Relevant factors, as many of which should be covered as possible, include: experience in the expansion of media offerings; established knowledge of core international media markets; a network of global media companies and other corporations from various branches of industry to improve market access; expertise in the successful establishment of D2C offerings; experience and expertise in business areas such as licensing and sponsorship; experience and expertise in the areas of sport and tech to improve digital strategies and to accelerate social media growth.
+Relevant factors, as many of which are to be covered as possible, include: experience in the expansion of media offerings; established knowledge of core international media markets; a network of global media companies and other corporations from various branches of industry to improve market access; expertise in the successful establishment of D2C offerings; experience and expertise in business areas such as licensing and sponsorship; experience and expertise in the areas of sport and tech to improve digital strategies and to accelerate social media growth.

 The league’s governing bodies and the DFL’s management have intensively examined the future direction of the leagues in recent months.
 Clearly, a strategic marketing partnership is only about the ongoing development of the DFL’s business model.
 It also means that it is explicitly not about a short-term financial injection or pumping more money into salaries or transfer fees.
 Rather, the objective is to invest in sustainable growth for the Bundesliga and Bundesliga 2 – and thus also to reduce the existing dependencies that became clear during the COVID crisis.

-In recent weeks, the DFL has spoken intensively with officials from all clubs about how future development can and should be designed and financed.
+In recent months, the DFL has spoken intensively with officials from all clubs about how future development can and should be designed and financed.
 Before fleshing out the idea any further, the DFL first spoke transparently with the clubs about framework conditions, opportunities, needs and questions in connection with the strategic refinement and financing options, including at two comprehensive meetings with clubs in Frankfurt in November 2023.
-This procedure was also announced and explained in advance by management at the press conference following the most recent DFL Members Assembly on 9 October 2023.
+This procedure was also announced and explained in advance by management at the press conference following the DFL Members Assembly on 9 October 2023.

 These discussions were also about key points and “red lines” for a possible strategic marketing partnership deal at league level.
 In particular, the DFL took into account the lessons learned from the process conducted in spring 2023 in coordination with the league’s governing bodies.